 Every software era has a moment when the rules change faster than the players expect.
 This is that moment.

-This shift will create pressure.
-AI-first entrants can move quickly, experiment aggressively, and challenge established feature sets.
-At the same time, existing SaaS platforms offer significant advantages: trusted customer relationships, mission-critical workflow control, and rich first-party data generated within their systems.
-In many vertical markets, those assets are powerful starting points for intelligent evolution.
+This shift is creating competitive pressure.
+AI-native entrants can move quickly, experiment aggressively, and challenge established feature sets.
+At the same time, existing SaaS platforms offer significant advantages, including trusted customer relationships, mission-critical workflow control, and rich first-party data generated in their systems.

 This gap is most evident in how risk is perceived.
 While 80% of buyers worry that AI will accelerate commoditization, only a quarter of CEOs cite it as AI’s biggest threat.
 Most leadership teams are prioritizing operational AI, sales efficiency, marketing automation, customer success, and data governance, while product-level AI differentiation remains a secondary focus.
 While many companies prioritize near-term operational ROI, buyers are placing growing emphasis on data infrastructure and system-wide intelligence as prerequisites for durable AI leverage.
 One commonly cited constraint among CEOs: 41% cite a lack of technical talent.